General Luna, Surigao del Norte: Demographics

 A tourist attraction known for its number of beach resorts mainly for surfing, General Luna and the rest of Siargao Island have become a melting pot of people who came from Luzon, Visayas, other parts of Mindanao and other countries.
 Visitors would soon become municipality's permanent residents and intermarried local inhabitants, adding its local population.

 Infrastructure

 Roads and bridges

-The Catangnan–Cabitoonan Bridge is a 349-meter long bridge connecting Barangays Catangnan and Cabitoonan and costing P337 million.
+The Catangnan–Cabitoonan Bridge is a 349 m long bridge connecting Barangays Catangnan and Cabitoonan and costing P337 million.
 Opened in November 2021.